lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-4.rst

 **2. Prepare the ADQL query using the UI aspect.**
 Navigate to the "DP0.2 Catalogs" tab in the Portal UI.
 In "Table Collection (Schema)" select "dp1_v29" and in the "Tables" select "dp1_v29.ObsCore" table.
-Leave the blue checkmarks in the "Output Column Selection and Constrants" as defaulted.
+Leave the blue checkmarks in the "Output Column Selection and Constraints" as defaulted.
-Under "Enter Constraints" for "Query Type" check "Observation boundary contains pont".
+Under "Enter Constraints" for "Query Type" check "Observation boundary contains point".
 For coordinates, enter ``53.0, -28.0``.
 In "Observation Type and Source" check "PVI(2)" - this selects the individual calibrated exposures (Processed Visit Images).
 Leave "Temporal" and Object ID Search" unchecked, but of course it is possible to restrict the search to observations conducted during specific times.